 MOA’s popular indoor theme park, Nickelodeon Universe, is home to 27 attractions and counting.
 Some of the newest include the Bubble Guppies Guppy Bubbler, the longest indoor zip line in the country, and a nightly light show.

-The new 60,000-square-foot Crayola Experience is now open and is one of the mall’s largest attractions.
+The new 60,000-square-foot Crayola Experience is one of the mall’s largest attractions.
 Kids will find 25 hands-on activities like naming and wrapping their own crayons, as well as a retail store.

 Other newcomers are Cantina Laredo, a full-service Tex-Mex chain with a full bar specializing in margaritas and sangrias, and Jimmy Buffett's Margaritaville.